-- (a) a description of the purpose of the undertaking; - (b) a description of and a statement of the rationale for: - (i) the undertaking - (ii) the alternative methods of carrying out the undertaking, and - (iii) the alternatives to the undertaking; - (c) a description of: - (i) the environment that will be affected or that might reasonably be expected to be affected, directly or indirectly, - (ii) the effects that will be caused or that might reasonably be expected to be caused to the environment, and - (iii) the actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate, or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; and - (d) an evaluation of the advantages and disadvantages to the environment of the undertaking, the alternative methods of carrying out the undertaking and the alternatives to the undertaking; and, - (e) a description of any consultation about the undertaking by the proponent and the results of the consultation."
+- (a) a description of the purpose of the project; - (b) a description of and a statement of the rationale for, - (i) the project, - (ii) the alternative methods of carrying out the project, and - (iii) the alternatives to the project; - (c) a description of, - (i) the environment that will be affected or that might reasonably be expected to be affected, directly or indirectly, - (ii) the effects that will be caused or that might reasonably be expected to be caused to the environment, and - (iii) the actions necessary or that may reasonably be expected to be necessary to prevent, change, mitigate or remedy the effects upon or the effects that might reasonably be expected upon the environment, by the project, the alternative methods of carrying out the project and the alternatives to the project; - (d) an evaluation of the advantages and disadvantages to the environment of the project, the alternative methods of carrying out the project and the alternatives to the project; and - (e) a description of any consultation about the project by the proponent and the results of the consultation.

 The file documented for inclusion in this report on the project planning will be the source of the required information for the ESR.
 It shall include the same documentation as for a PP and also information relating to options for dealing with unresolved concerns (See sample format in Appendix G).
-The major issue to be decided in determining whether to proceed with the proposed undertaking is whether the net impact is acceptable given the merits of the project.
-Thus, the ESR will document the decision making process and the value judgements made in selecting a preferred course of action.
+The major issue to be decided in determining whether to proceed with the proposed undertaking is whether the net impact is acceptable giventhe merits of the project.
+Thus, the ESR will document the decision-making process and the value judgements made in selecting a preferred course of action.
 Criteria used in resolving this issue should be made explicit and developed proactively with concerned individuals, groups and agencies.

-In this regard, a second mandatory notice will be given, stating that an ESR has been prepared for the project and filed at the Conservation Authority office, and other suitable locations such as the local Municipal Office or the Public Library.
+In this regard, a second mandatory notice, referred to as the Notice of Completion, will be given, stating that an ESR has been prepared for the project and filed at the Conservation Authority office, and other suitable locations such as the local Municipal Office or the Public Library.
 This notification process is further outlined in Section 4.0.
-Following this filing of the ESR a review period will extend for 30 days.
-If concerns raised in this review cannot be resolved through consultation, negotiation, or revisions to the ESR, the Conservation Authority shall consider preparing an Individual Environmental Assessment.
-Alternatively, any party may make a request, with reasons, to the Minister of the Environment for a Part II Order requiring that a proponent comply with Part II of the EAA before proceeding with a proposed undertaking which has been subject to Class EA requirements (see Section 7).
+Following this filing of the ESR and issuance of the Notice of Completion, a comment period of 30 days will be provided to the public, stakeholders and Indigenous Communities to review and provide comments.
+If concerns raised in this review cannot be resolved through consultation, negotiation, or revisions to the ESR, the Conservation Authority may consider applying for approval under Part II.3 of the EAA, which if done would make the project subject to the requirements of Part II.3 of the EAA, including preparation of a comprehensive environmental assessment.
+Alternatively, any party may make a request to the Minister for a Section 16 Order to declare the project a Part II.3 project (and thus requiring that a proponent comply with Part II.3 of the EAA before proceeding) or to impose conditions in addition to those in the Class EA (see Section 7), if the order may prevent, mitigate or remedy adverse impacts to constitutionally protected Aboriginal and treaty rights.